phpearth/docs/quality/debugging.md

 ---
 title: "How to debug PHP code?
 What is debugging?"
-updated: "april 29, 2015"
+updated: "October 9, 2016"
 permalink: "/faq/testing-and-code-quality/debugging-php-code/"
 ---

 Debugging is a process to find and reduce number of bugs in your code.
-Not a very fun part of building applications but unavoidable one.
-There are multiple debugging approaches available for PHP but before that you must setup your development environment to show you meaningful errors.
+An unavoidable but not particularly fun part of building applications.
+There are multiple approaches to debugging available for PHP, but before that, you must set your development environment up in such a way as to be able to see meaningful errors.

 ## Index